-Before getting into the process let's first understand the 2 broad types of student loans - Federal Loans and Private Loans.
+Before getting into details let's first understand these 2 broad types of student loans - Federal Loans and Private Loans.

-You must submit FAFSA to be eligible for a Federal student loan.
+You must submit FAFSA to be considered for a Federal student loan.

 Things to keep in mind while applying for FAFSA

-Completion of FAFSA needs to done every year as you need money for tuition fees.
+The completion of FAFSA application needs to be done every year as money for tuition fees are paid annually

-Federal Aid of both grants and loans.
-Stafford loan consists of Subsidized and Unsubsidized loans which are provided to a student, irrespective of financial need and it depends on the funds allotted to the college.
+Federal Aid consists of both grants and loans.
+Stafford loan consists of Subsidized and Unsubsidized loans which are provided to a student, respective to financial needs and also irrespective of financial needs.
+The amount of loans depends on the funds allotted to the colleges.
 Direct PLUS Loans are also a part of Federal aid.

 Valid Social Security Number

-Enrolled in an eligible school unaccredited schools might not qualify for a federal loan. some school has chosen not to receive federal aid.
+Enrolled in an eligible school as unaccredited schools might not qualify for a federal loan(Some school has chosen not to receive federal aid)

-Accumulation of 2.0 GPA or risk losing financial aid until the grades improve.
+Maintaining a minimum of 2.0 GPA or risk losing financial aid until your grades improve

-Students must be considered part-time to be eligible for loans.
-The college determines what part-time and full-time status is.
+Students must be considered at least half-time to be eligible for loans (The college determines what part-time and full-time status is)

 Federal Subsidized Vs Unsubsidized loan

-Students whose FAFSA don't meet the required financial need can receive an unsubsidized PLUS loan which levy interest during the semester and the six-month grace period following graduation.
+Students whose FAFSA does not meet the required financial need can receive an unsubsidized PLUS loan which levy interest during the semester and the six-month grace period following graduation.